dylanljones/dqmc/README.md

 Determinant Quantum Monte Carlo simulations of the Hubbard model in Python.

-*NOTE*: This project is still under development and might contain errors or change significantly in the future!
+> :warning: **WARNING** This project is still under development and might contain errors or change significantly in the future!

 ## Installation